storageos/gke-demo/README.md

 # GKE Install

+Create a 3-node cluster with the latest Kubernetes version (at least 1.7.0).

 You *must* use `ubuntu` Node image.
 The Container-Optimized OS (cos) image does not allow mount propagation.

-NOTE:

 ## Create Cluster Reservation